LouisManchon/gig-benchmark/docs/stage4.md

 - [x] Hover effects on tables
 - [x] Date picker
 - [x] CSV export
+- [ ] Login auth with Keycloak on the frontend
 - [ ] Trend charts

 **Could Have**